freemocap/documentation/docs/how_to_guides/how_to_process_previously_recorded_videos.md

 This is a workflow you can use to process **any** pre-recorded & synchronized videos.

-??? take-note "You can re-start the GUI at any time by pressing `CTRl+R`"
+??? take-note "Note: Rebooting the GUI"

-    ...and then press `Ctrl-D` to reload the the most recent session
+    You can re-start the GUI at any time by pressing `CTRl+R` and then press `Ctrl-D` to reload the the most recent session

-??? tip-full-width "Tips for re-processing sessions recorded with the `pre-alpha` software"
+!!! tip-full-width "Follow for `pre-alpha` Tips"

-    If you've pre-recorded videos using freemocap `pre-alpha (<=v0.0.54)`, these  boxes will contain info to specifically address a "`pre-alpha` -> `alpha GUI`" workflow!
+    If you've pre-recorded videos using freemocap `pre-alpha (<=v0.0.54)`, these blue boxes with our little skele-friend will contain info to specifically address a "`pre-alpha` -> `alpha GUI`" workflow!

 ## Step 1 - Run the GUI
-??? take-note "A 'single click install' version of this software coming "Soon""
+???
+Info "One-click installation coming soon"

     This software is still very much a work in progress and not quite as stable and performant as it could be.

     As soon as it is, you will be able to install and run the GUI from the [freemocap website](https://freemocap.org) without the needing to crate `python` environments or run anything from the terminal/command line'

-??? take-note "Update your software with `git pull`"

-    Make sure you're using the most recent version of the `freemocap` software by entering the command `git pull` in the terminal before running `main.py`
+- Make sure you're using the most recent version of the `freemocap` software by entering the command `git pull` in the terminal before running `main.py`

  - Prepare a `python` environment using [these instructions from`README` on the `freemocap` GitHub repository](https://github.com/freemocap/freemocap#how-to-run-the-alpha-gui).